junqfisica/SDP/web-client/README.md

 `sudo npm install ngx-bootstrap --save`

+You can skip the next step if you cloned the project.
+The file `angular.json` should be ok.

-After installing go to `.angular-cli.json` file and add at styles and scripts the .css and .js files:
+After installing go to `angular.json` file and add at styles and scripts the .css and .js files:

 	"styles": [
 	  "./node_modules/bootstrap/dist/css/bootstrap.min.css",